-If you want to spend the festive season dressed like a panto dame or a Christmas fairy, Helen Leavey meets the woman who might just be able to help.
+Want to spend the festive season dressed as a panto dame?
+Meet the woman who might be able to help

 Pauline Rourke has a seemingly unending supply of anecdotes about her time as a drummer and singer working with everyone from singer Paul Young to comedy legend Ken Dodd.
 “I supported The Krankies for a summer season and in my dressing room was asked if I was Jimmy Krankie’s body double.
 I’m only 4ft 11ins and Scottish, so I ticked all the boxes.”